apereo/cas/docs/cas-server-documentation/installation/Audits.md

 coarse-grained execution paths e.g. Spring-managed beans method executions by using annotations and Spring-managed `@Aspect`-style aspects.

 CAS server auto-configures all the relevant Inspektr components.
 All the available configuration options that are injected to Inspektr classes are available to deployers via relevant CAS properties.
 Note that the audit record management functionality of CAS supports handling multiple audit record destinations at the same time.
 In other words, you may choose to route audit records to both a database and a REST endpoint as well as any number of logger-based destinations all at the same time.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#audits).
+{% include {{ version }}/audit-configuration.md %}

 ## Administrative Endpoints